csiro-fair/marimba/docs/pipeline.md

 - `_process()`:
   - This method contains the core processing logic of the Pipeline.
-It is responsible for applying specific transformations, analyses, and enhancements to the imported data within Marimba Collections.
+It is responsible for applying specific transformations, analyses, and enhancements to the imported data within a Marimba Collection.
   - The `_process` method should be designed to handle the unique requirements and characteristics of the data, and can include processing steps such as converting image file formats, transcoding video files, generating image thumbnails, merging sensor data, etc.
-  - Once the `_process` method has been executed, the data should be ready for the final packaging stage.
+  - After the `_process` method has been executed, the data should be ready for the final packaging stage.

 - `_package()`: